 A protocol’s ecosystem development rests on the strength and viability of its native projects and those by its partners, as well as the support received from the core team and the community in development tools and infrastructure to make any supported applications reach their use case goals.

 BigBang and DeFi

-Scheduled for release on the second half of 2020, a new mainnet called BigBang will be released with Multi-Native Token support.
-Normally, a protocol has only one native asset for example Ethereum and ETH .
+Scheduled for release in the second half of 2020, a new mainnet called BigBang will be released with Multi-Native Token support.
+Normally, a protocol has only one native asset for example Ethereum and .
 This native asset is a first-class citizen in computer-speak and is an entity with access to all the main functions in the system, for example, settlement of network fees.
 Other assets like ERC-20 tokens must convert to ETH to pay network fees or invoke smart contracts, which is a source of complexity in the system.
-QuarkChain’s BigBang will support other Cryptoassets as first-class citizens.
+QuarkChain’s BigBang will support other Crypto Assets as first-class citizens.
 QuarkChain promises a one-click interface to launch native tokens in QuarkChain.
-This, together with the launch of QPool which is allowing any address in the chain to stake QKC for yield, creates the necessary ingredients for DeFi support.
+This, together with the launch of QPool which allows any address in the chain to stake for yield, creates the necessary ingredients for DeFi support.

 QuarkChain expects the use cases of its state sharding and heterogeneous sharding technologies provide the required flexibility for enterprise adoption.
 To that end, QuarkChain has announced an in-depth technical cooperation with AWS to provide a Blockchain-as-a-Service (BaaS) enterprise platform to deliver enterprise blockchain solutions through the cloud in a compliant manner.
 Morpheus Labs is another notable partner of QuarkChain in BaaS.